-The treatment system has had 97 to 98% availability for the past 5 years.
+The treatment system has had the following availability for the past 3 years: 92.5% in 2019, 78% in 2020, and 79% in 2021.
 In compliance with special condition (SC) III.1, the permittee operates the treatment system at all times when the collected gas is routed to the treatment system.

-Records of the last 5-years (2015-2019) of production volumes were obtained (and attached).
-In 2018, 366.6 MMCF of pipeline quality gas was produced by BSE.
+Records of production volumes were obtained and are summarized below: